 ONE: “Break on Through (To the Other Side)” – The Doors, 1967

-The Doors as a band gets shortchanged when Morrison’s elevated to rock-god status (or even the flawed, angst-filled bad boy I prefer).
+The Doors get shortchanged as a band when Morrison’s elevated to rock-god status (or even the flawed, angst-filled bad boy I prefer).
 Ignored are the contributions of his bandmates: Ray Manzarak’s jazzy keyboards with delta blues roots filtered through urban Chicago, Robbie Krieger’s flamenco-influenced, occasional bottleneck guitar licks, and John Densmore’s sometimes lilting, sometimes pounding, bossa nova beat driving the rhythm.
 Less is more.
 Their best music, strongly improvisational, was born in garage jams and unadorned studio sessions.

 What was on the other side for Morrison (besides fame and fortune and a lucrative recording contract)?
 The near edge of the infinite?
 A Dionysian gathering of friends in endless cycles of debauchery?
-One thing’s for sure: getting there wasn’t going to be a painless process.
-But for Morrison, that seems to have been the point.
+One thing’s for sure: getting there wasn’t going to be a painless process, but for Morrison, that seems to have been the point.
 The act of being born, or in this case reborn, requires a painful labor.
 In Paris, 1971, after years of treating his body less like a temple than an amusement park, what did Morrison find?
 Is Mr Mojo Risin a cheating peek around the corner at the possible?